Quick Summary of Magical Girl Spec-Ops Asuka Episode 11

 This question really bothered me.
 Sure, we can point to the differences in motives.
 It’s one thing to recruit Magical Girls because they are the only ones who can save the planet.
 It’s quite another to recruit them because you want some other village’s well.
 But is that enough of a justification?

 The core of the question persisted.
-It bothered me -- like it bothered Yoshiaki Iizuka -- that they had to rely on teenaged girls to protect them.
-It's not a macho thing; it's an "adult should be the ones protecting children" sort of thing.
+It confounded me — like it bugged Yoshiaki Iizuka — that they had to rely on teenaged girls to protect them.
+It’s not a macho thing; it’s an “adult should be the ones protecting children” sort of thing.

 Episode 10 gave me a hint.
 Mia and Tamara Volkova seemed exhausted and beaten down, but they decided to keep fighting.
 They’d been ordered to, but the show made it clear earlier that no one really controls the Magical Girls.
 They do what they want.
 And Mia and Tamara wanted to protect the soldiers and others who were depending on them.

 It Comes Down to Who Makes the Choice